-I Got Into an Accident While Driving a Rental Car, Now What?
+I Got Into An Accident While Driving A Rental Car, Now What?

 Thousands of people drive rental cars in Florida each day.
-The rental car industry is massive—Enterprise Holdings¹ alone has 649,000 vehicles in their fleet.
-Inevitably, some of these cars are going to be involved in accidents.
+The rental car industry is massive.
+Enterprise Holdings alone has 649,000 vehicles in its fleet.
+If you’re in an accident while driving a rental car, you may have questions like:

 - Will the other person’s insurance pay for a rental car?